arangodb/arangodb/Documentation/Books/Manual/Installation/Windows.md

 ### Edit the configuration

 This step is optional.
-If the default configuration of ArangoDB does not suite your needs, you might edit `etc\arangodb3\arangod.conf` to change some configuration options.
+If the default configuration of ArangoDB does not suite your needs, you can edit `etc\arangodb3\arangod.conf` to change or add configuration options.

 ### Start the Server